knockout/knockout/documentation/computed-pure.md

             disposeWhenNodeIsRemoved: element
         });

+The reason you shouldn't use a *pure* computed if the evaluator has important side effects is simply that the evaluator will not run whenever the computed has no active subscribers (and so is sleeping).
+If it's important for the evaluator to always run when dependencies change, use a [regular computed](computedObservables.html) instead.

 #### Performance {#using-pure-computed-can-hurt-performance}

 There may be cases when using the *pure* feature for a computed observable results in higher computation overhead.
 A regular computed observable is re-evaluated only when one of its dependencies changes.
 But a *pure* computed observable is also re-evaluated each time it is accessed while *sleeping* and whenever it enters the *listening* state.
 Thus it is possible for a computed observable to be re-evaluated more often when using the *pure* feature than it would be otherwise.